-Controlling and suppressing of all declared Priority Weeds (formerly known as noxious weeds) has been delegated to Hawkesbury River County Council.
+Controlling and suppressing of all declared Noxious Weeds has been delegated to Hawkesbury River County Council.

 Oasis Aquatic and Leisure Centre and Hawkesbury Indoor Stadium

 The Oasis Aquatic and Leisure Centre and the Hawkesbury Indoor Stadium are owned by Council.
 These Centres are operated and managed on behalf of Council by YMCA NSW.